Ryan-Page-2024/Emotional-Country/Images/README.md

 <br>

 # File Name: Timeline
-Visualization showcasing the evolution of Country love songs from 1963 to 2024.
+Visualization showcasing the evolution of Country songs from 1949 to 2024.

 <br>

 # File Name: Touring Artists
-Tour schedule highlights 2025 concert dates and locations for Luke Combs and Post Malone
+Tour schedule highlights 2025 concert dates and locations for Evan Honer and Drayton Farley

 <br>